ELITEv5/AutonomousStableAssets/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-🏁 “Built for Freedom.”
-No banks.
-No custodians.
-No permission.
-Only math, code, and collateral.

-— SunDAI ASA by ELITE TEAM6